armincms/json/README.md

 ## Null Values
 If there need to store some values as the `null`; you can use the `nullable` method that works like the Nova nullable.
 By default; nullable has the `true` value which means all values will be stored.
 But; It's possible to reject the storing of null values via passing the `false` value into the `nullable` method.

+## Auto Casting
+If not defined JSON casting for the field attribute; we will convert the field Value into JSON. if you need disable this feature; use the `ignoreCasting` method;

 ## About Implementation
 Maybe there exists a question about how this package works?